Mitchell scores 23, Cavs blast Jazz, improve to 15-2 at home - WHIZ News

 TIP-INS

-Jazz: Sexton missed his sixth straight game with a strained hamstring.
-Hardy said the hope is Sexton will be back “in the next week or so.” … C Kelly Olynyk (left ankle sprain) missed his first game, leaving G Malik Beasley as the only Utah player to play in all 33. … G Nickeil Alexander-Walker had the game’s wildest basket, blindly flinging the ball in over his head after he got stuck in the lane.
+Jazz: Sexton missed his sixth straight game with a strained hamstring. … C Kelly Olynyk (left ankle sprain) missed his first game, leaving G Malik Beasley as the only Utah player to play in all 33. … G Nickeil Alexander-Walker had the game’s wildest basket, blindly flinging the ball in over his head after he got stuck in the lane.

-Cavaliers: Improved to 3-0 on a season-long, six-game homestand that concludes Dec.
-26. … F Lamar Stevens (right knee soreness) missed his second consecutive game.
-Stevens had started the previous eight, averaging 6.6 points, 5.9 rebounds while providing stellar defense. … Cleveland also went 15-2 at home to open the 2015-16 championship season.
+Cavaliers: Improved to 3-0 on a season-long, six-game homestand. … Outscored the Jazz 29-2 in fastbreak points. … F Lamar Stevens (right knee soreness) missed his second consecutive game.
+Stevens had started the previous eight, averaging 6.6 points, 5.9 rebounds while providing stellar defense.

 UP NEXT